-This is the first blog in a 3-part series.
-Sign up below to get the latest updates!
+This is part 3 in our blog series.
+Sign up below to get updates about more stuff like this!

 With an increasingly competitive hiring landscape and complex benefits industry, more and more employers are taking advantage of the opportunity to overhaul their benefits offerings and take a more strategic approach.
 SHRM’s latest Employee Benefits report shows that almost one-third of organizations increased their overall benefits offerings in 2016.